Level lowering on Siegel modular threefold of paramodular level: Introduction

 \subsection{Motivations}

-In this article we provide two level lowering principles for Galois representations attached to a cuspidal automorphic representation of the symplectic similitude group $\GSp_{4}$ of degree $4$ that has paramodular fixed vectors.
-We refer to these as the Mazur's principle and Ribet's principle.
-These terminologies come from the celebrated work of Ribet on Serre's epsilon conjecture \cite{Rib90}, \cite{Rib91} and Mazur's previous work.
-To motivate our results, we first recall their results in the $\GL_{2}$ setting.
+In this article we prove three level lowering principles for Galois representations attached to cuspidal automorphic representation of the symplectic similitude group $\GSp_{4}$ of degree $4$ over $\QQ$.
+These results are inspired by the celebrated work of Ribet on Serre's epsilon conjecture \cite{Rib90}, \cite{Rib91}.
+To motivate our results, we first recall these results in the setting of modular forms.
+Let $l\geq 3$ be a prime and we fix an isomorphism $\iota_{l}: \CC\cong \overline{\QQ}_{l}$.
+Denote by $\rmG_{\QQ}=\Gal(\overline{\QQ}/\QQ)$.
 Let

-be an irreducible representation of the absolute Galois group over $\QQ$ valued in a finite field $k$ of characteristic $l\geq 3$.
-Suppose that $\rho$ is modular of level $N$ which means $\rho$ comes as the reduction of an $l$-adic representation
+be an absolutely irreducible representation of $\rmG_{\QQ}$ valued in a finite field $k$ of characteristic $l$.
+Suppose that $\rho$ is modular of level $\rmN$ which means $\rho$ comes as the residual representation of the $\lambda$-adic representation

-attached to a weight $2$ newform of level $\Gamma_{0}(N)$ whose associated automorphic representation which we denote by $\pi$.
-Here $E_{\lambda}$ is a suitable finite extension over $\QQ_{l}$.
-Let $p$ be a prime which exactly divide $N$ and suppose that $\rho$ is unramified at $p$.
-Then Serre \cite{Ser87} conjectured that $\rho$ is modular of level $N/p$.
+attached to a weight $2$ newform $f$ of level $\Gamma_{0}(\rmN)$.
+Here $E$ is the Hecke field of $f$ and $\lambda$ is the place in $E$ over $l$ induced by $\iota_{l}$.
+Let $p$ be a prime which divides $\rmN$ exactly once and suppose that $\rho$ is unramified at $p$.
+Then Serre \cite{Ser87} conjectured that $\rho$ is modular of level $\rmN/p$.
 This conjecture is known as the Serre's epsilon conjecture.
-The following theorem is the main result of \cite{Rib90}. \begin{thm}[Epsilon conjecture] Assume $\rho$ is modular of level $N$ and unramified at $p$ with $p\mid\mid N$.
-Then $\rho$ is modular of level $N/p$ if $N$ is prime to $l$. \end{thm} We remark that Ribet is able to prove Fermat's last theorem using this result under the assumption that all the elliptic curves over $\QQ$ are modular using Frey's construction.
+The following theorem is the main result of \cite{Rib90}. \begin{thm}[Serre's epsilon conjecture] Assume $\rho$ is modular of level $\rmN$ and is unramified at $p$ with $p\mid\mid \rmN$.
+Then $\rho$ is modular of level $\rmN/p$ if $\rmN$ is prime to $l$. \end{thm}

 The proof of the above theorem in fact breaks into two parts.
-First one proves the following theorem which is known as the Mazur's principle. \begin{thm}[Mazur's principle] Assume $\rho$ is modular of level $N$ and unramified at $p$ with $p\mid\mid N$.
-Then $\rho$ is modular of level $N/p$ if $N$ is prime to $l$ and $p\not\equiv 1 \mod l$. \end{thm} Note that by a theorem of Langlands \cite{Lan73}, $\rho_{\mid G_{\QQ_{p}}}$ is of the form
+First one proves the following theorem which is known as the Mazur's principle. \begin{thm}[Mazur's principle] Assume $\rho$ is modular of level $\rmN$ and unramified at $p$ with $p\mid\mid \rmN$.
+Then $\rho$ is modular of level $\rmN/p$ if $\rmN$ is prime to $l$ and $p\not\equiv 1 \mod l$. \end{thm}